csswizardry/csswizardry.github.com/_posts/2023-10-02-clear-cache-on-customer-device.md

 date: 2023-10-02 15:30:49
 categories: Web Development
 main: "https://csswizardry.com/wp-content/uploads/2023/10/clear-site-data.png?1"
-meta: "There’s a super quick and easy way to clear cache on your customer’s devices.
+meta: "There’s a super quick and easy way to clear cache on your customers’ devices.
 Are you using it yet?"
 ---

 If you work in customer support for any kind of tech firm, you’re probably all